CristianConstantinDinu/POC-simulation-Dinu-Cristian-Constantin/README.md

 7. OBS.
 The data in er_matches.xlsx are sorted by the 'final_score' column in descending order.

 ## How to run
 Make sure PyCharm IDE and `pandas` package are installed.
+Use the PyCharm IDE to run the Python code.